Ange Webster

 Upholding the true intent of Tiriti o Waitangi is at the heart of how I work.
 I’ve supported iwi and hapū to have a real voice in council decisions, and I’ll keep advocating for genuine partnership & decision-making.
 Not just consultation.

-If elected, I’ll push for the true Tiriti to be embedded in all council policies and processes, ensure regular engagement with Māori communities, and support training so staff and councillors understand their role in honouring tangata whenua.
-This is long-term mahi, and I’m committed to doing it right.
+I’m committed to embedding the true Tiriti in all council policies and processes, ensure regular engagement with Māori communities, and support training so staff and councillors understand their role in honouring tangata whenua.

 Korero mai